Robin Coste Lewis

 Voyage of the Sable Venus is a meditation on the black female figure through time.
 In the center of the collection is the title poem, “Voyage of the Sable Venus,” an amazing narrative made up entirely of titles of artworks from ancient times to the present—titles that feature or in some way comment on the black female figure in Western art.
 The collection presents a new understanding of biography and self and is a thrilling testament to the complexity of race—a full embrace of its pleasure and horror, in equal parts.

 Lewis is a Cave Canem fellow, a fellow of the Los Angeles Institute for the Humanities, and a Ford Foundation Art of Change fellow.
 She received her MFA in poetry from NYU, an MTS in Sanskrit and comparative religious literature from Harvard University’s Divinity School, and a PhD in poetry and visual studies from the University of Southern California.
 A finalist for the Rita Dove Poetry Award, the Los Angeles Times Book Prize, the Hurston/Wright Award, as well as the International War Poetry Prize, Lewis has published her work widely in various journals and anthologies, including The New Yorker, The Paris Review, and The New York Times, among others.
 She has taught at Wheaton College, Hunter College, Hampshire College, and the NYU Low-Residency MFA in Paris.
-Currently, she is a Writer-in-Residence at the University of Southern California.
+Currently, she is a Writer-in-Residence at the University of Southern California and a 2019 Guggenheim fellow.
 Born in Compton, California, her family is from New Orleans.

 Race and the Erasure